SoftwareHeritage/swh-deposit/doc/specs.md

   the artifact to deposit)

-- Client deletes a document through the delete uri via a DELETE request (cf. limitation paragraph about this one)
+- Client deletes a document through the delete uri via a DELETE request (this will not be implemented, cf. limitation paragraph for detail)

-- Client can list collections' documents (let's not?).
+- Client can list collections' documents

 Note: